-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" (Topic 606), which provides a single comprehensive model for entities to use in accounting for revenue from contracts with customers and supersedes most current revenue recognition models.
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers" (Topic 606), which provides a single comprehensive model for entities to use in accounting for revenue from contracts with customers and supersedes most current revenue recognition models.
 Subsequent to the issuance of ASU No. 2014-09, the FASB issued several additional ASUs which amended and clarified the guidance and deferred the effective date.
 The ASU is effective for annual reporting periods beginning after December 15, 2019, with certain early adoption provisions available.
-Second Harvest is currently evaluating the full effect that the adoption of this standard will have on the financial statements.
+Second Harvest has adopted the provisions of ASU No. 2014-09 and retrospectively applied this standard to the financial statements.
+The adoption of this accounting standard did not have a significant impact on the financial statements.